RobC30/COVID-Risk-Analysis/README.md

 We also experimented with using GradientBoosting, DecisionTreeRegressor, KNeighborsRegressor, LassoCV, SGDRegressor, BayesianRidge, SVR, and XGBRegressor reggression on our dataframe, alongside adding AdaBoost Regression to the top three performing models.

 ## __Results__
 - Overall, many of the scores accumalated showed an accuracy score of 94% or higher.
-A variety of factors affected the transmission of COVID, an example being that the lower a countries GDP, there would be a larger percentage of the population under COVID.
-We tested 10 different regression models and tuned them to achieve the best results possible.
+We tested 10 different regression models and used loops to tune their features in order to achieve the best results possible.
 The results were as follows:

  * Random Forest Regression